The Gridiron Uniform Database

 The Pant Stripes

 With only a few exceptions, modern pants stripes cannot be seen from the front or rear.
 We have chosen to show these stripes between the front and rear views.
 In most cases, these stripes are identical on each side.
 However, certain teams have placed anniversary logos on one side stripe but not the other.
 In these situations we have shown both side stripes and labeled them accordingly.
 Still others have utilized stripes that are mirror-images of each other.
-Technically, since there is nothing inherently different about them other than being reversed, we have chosen to simply catalogue these instances rather than cluttering up our work.
-Here is a listing of these instances…
+These also have been displayed to show the view from each side.

 High whites were the norm for most of the 1960’s and 1970’s.
 In today’s games you can see players wearing solid leggings from their knees to their ankles with little or no whites at all.
 You can see players showing an average amount of white.
 You can also see players of today trying their best to fit into the 1970’s with the high whites.
 As we have done before, we decided to go with the average, middle-of-the-road appearance for the teams of the last few decades.

 White shoes began to appea